United States Air Force Chaplain Corps: Leadership

 The Chief of Chaplains of the United States Air Force (CCHAF) is the senior chaplain in the United States Air Force, the leader of the U.S. Air Force Chaplain Corps, and the senior adviser on religious issues to the Secretary and Chief of Staff of the United States Air Force.
 The CCHAF is responsible for establishing an effective chaplain program that meets the religious needs of all members of the Air Force by leading an Air Force Chaplain Corps of approximately 2,200 chaplains and chaplain assistants from the active and Air Reserve components.
 As a member of the Armed Forces Chaplains Board, the CCHAF advises the Secretary of Defense and Joint Chiefs of Staff on religious, ethical and quality-of-life concerns.
-The position of Chief of Chaplains is currently held by Major General Randall Kitchens.
+The position of Chief of Chaplains is currently held by Major General Trent C. Davis, who is the 21st Chief.
+Since 2020, the Chief of Chaplains of the Air Force has also had the dual title of Chief of Chaplains of the Space Force.
+Chaplain Davis is the third Chief of Chaplains of the Space Force.

 The Air Force Deputy Chief of Chaplains assists the Chief of Chaplains in directing and maintaining the Chaplain Corps.

-The Chaplain Assistant Air Force Career Field Manager runs the chaplain-assistant career field, preparing chaplain assistants to support the Air Force Chaplain Corps and advising the Air Force Chief of Chaplains on policy matters regarding chaplain assistants and the Air Force Chaplain Corps.
-The position is currently held by Chief Master Sergeant Dale McGavran.
+The Religious Affairs Air Force Career Field Manager runs the religious affairs career field, preparing Religious Affairs Airmen to support the Air Force Chaplain Corps and advising the Air Force Chief of Chaplains on policy matters regarding RAA and the Air Force Chaplain Corps.
+The position is currently held by Chief Master Sergeant Chambers.